This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 While toasting your bread, sauté the celery and onion.

-Adding the sage and thyme to your sauté pan helps those seasoning really shine through - don't skip this step!
+Adding the sage and thyme to your sauté pan helps those seasonings really bloom and shine through - don't skip this step!

 The amount of vegetable stock you mix in with your stuffing will vary depending on the bread type and just how toasty it got when toasting.

-You don't want the stuffing to be dripping wet in stock, but you definitely don't want it to be too dry, either.
-You have added enough liquid when the bread pieces are no longer dry throughout.
-Keep adding a little at a time, mixing, and tasting.
+We don't want the stuffing dripping wet in stock, and we definitely don't want it to be too dry.
+You know you have added enough liquid when the bread pieces are no longer dry in the middle.
+Just pick up a couple of pieces and squish them using your fingers to assess the moisture level.
+Keep adding a little stock at a time, mixing, and tasting.

 Bake until crunchy on top!